 “Not all those who wander are lost”.
 J.R.R.
 Tolkien

 Since opening its doors to tourism in 1974 an increasing number of travelers have visited the Kingdom of Bhutan.
-Most though have been herded from one attraction to another, a glimpse here and there with barely enough time to linger in one place.
+It is not uncommon for tourists to be herded from one attraction to another, getting a glimpse here and there with barely enough time to linger in one place.
 While that may work for large groups, there are also those who look for a different experience.
 They want to get closer to real Bhutanese people in their everyday lives.
 Additionally, families with small children need a lot of flexibility and standard itineraries are difficult to implement for them.

-Bhutan Homestay will show you the Bhutan we Bhutanese know – the unseen Bhutan.
-To do this we will introduce you to the concept of “wandering”.
-It was Tolkien who coined the famous quote and we will help you wander in Bhutan.
-Along the way, if you travel to Bhutan, you will gather truly memorable impressions of this beautiful kingdom.
-And who knows, you might even be inspired to wander in the footsteps of the famous Buddhist saints along the traditional “highways”, historical footpaths that used to connect the valleys and villages.
+To achieve this we will introduce you to the concept of “wandering” and along the way, you will gather truly memorable impressions of this beautiful kingdom.
+And who knows, you might even be inspired to wander in the footsteps of the famous Buddhist saints along ancient traditional “highways”, historical footpaths that connect valleys and villages.

 To find out more about our dedicated crew visit TEAM.

-The Relationship With Our Hosts
+Keeping good Relations With Our Hosts

-We at Bhutan Homestay deeply value the relationship with our hosts.
-It is based on the traditional Bhutanese concept of thuenlam.
-Thuenlam, in the National language Dzongkha emphasizes the importance of keeping good relations based on mutual respect and reciprocity.
+We at Bhutan Homestay deeply value the relationships with our hosts.
+They are based on the traditional Bhutanese concept of thuenlam.
+Thuenlam, in the National language Dzongkha emphasizes the importance of keeping harmonious relations based on mutual respect and reciprocity.

 Types of Homes

 Homestay means you will be staying with a family in their home.
 However, the subcategory farmstay stands for a home embedded in a full fledged farming economy.
-There will be animals around the house and the family has to carry out typical farm works such as milking, making cheese and butter, cutting grass for fodder, collecting firewood and litter in the forest, and so forth.
+There will be animals around the house and the families are engaged in typical farm chores such as milking, processing cheese and butter, cutting grass for fodder, collecting firewood and litter in the forest, and so forth.

 The guest of one night is like a god.
-Bhutanese saying

 If you decide to stay in one of our homes you will get more than just a glimpse into traditional hospitality.
 For instance, you will get an idea of the traditional gift exchange practice in rural Bhutan because your guide will take you along when buying the chhom (the gift one brings to the host).
 We will brief you properly prior to your arrival and your guide will always be there to interpret and translate for you.
 You are in good hands!

-Food and the act of sharing food with each other is very important in Bhutanese society and creates a bond between those who give and those who receive – thuenlam.
+Food and the act of sharing food and drink with each other are fundamentals in Bhutanese society and create a bond between those who give and those who receive – thuenlam.
 Don’t be surprised if your host wants to overfeed you.
-A reputable Bhutanese host will always have prepared too much food and expects you to take re-fills.
-Especially when you accept the local moonshine, ara, you will have to take a second and most probably third re-fill!
-Make sure you are hungry when you enter a Bhutanese village house.
+A reputable Bhutanese host will always have prepared too much food and expects you to take plenty of re-fills.
+Especially when you accept the local moonshine, ara, you will have to take a second and most likely a third re-fill!

-Quality Hotels and High End Accommodation
+Tourist Standard Hotels and High End Accommodation